vaibhavvikas/dsa-problems/leetcode/arrays/128_longest_consecutive_seq.md

-## Longest COnsecutive Seq in an Array
+## Longest Consecutive Seq in an Array

 **Problem Statement:** You are given an array of ‘N’ integers.
 You need to find the length of the longest sequence which contains the consecutive elements.